This article has links to products and services we love, which we may make commission from.

-The first thing to do in Austin is to grab a Tex Mex breakfast and Juan in a Million is the legend you get to meet.
+The first thing to do in Austin is to grab a Tex Mex breakfast, and Juan in a Million (2300 E Cesar Chavez St) is the legend you get to meet.

 Our taxi driver said one day he drove past and couldn’t believe the size of the line, Juan had just made it to the big screen.

-Casey Webb from the notorious hit TV show Man v Food had taken on the challenge to eat eight Don Juan tacos stuffed full of eggs, potatoes, bacon and cheese.
+Casey Webb from the notorious hit TV show Man v Food had taken on the challenge of eating eight Don Juan tacos stuffed full of eggs, potatoes, bacon, and cheese.

 Think you can make it on the ‘Juan of Fame’?
 Webb managed four and a quarter…